Supporting Students through School Transitions

 Early childhood and Foundation teachers, have you discovered Little J and Big Cuz?
 This unique animated series was created by the Australian Council for Educational Research (ACER) to support the transition to school for Indigenous children and their families.
 However the series is relevant to all kindergarten / pre-primary students, helping them to learn about the routines and expectations at primary school.

 Currently being used by many Australian universities in their pre-service teacher training, the classic ACTF documentary First Day (1995) is an invaluable transition resource for early years teachers.
 The film follows 11 young Australians and their families as they prepare for and experience their first day of primary school.
 This encourages teachers to reflect on the ways in which different family cultures and contexts prepare children for their schooling.
 First Day (1995) is available to purchase through the ACTF Shop, and can also be streamed through Kanopy.
+(Teachers may also like to revisit Songs of Innocence, another classic ACTF documentary which explores the diverse family structures that children are raised in.)

 Year 6 to Year 7